npm/npm/doc/files/package.json.md

 possible, and not to lock it down to specific patch versions.

-Assuming the host complies with [semver](http://semver.org/), only changes in the host package's major version will break your plugin.
-Thus, if you've worked with every 1.x version of the host package, use `"^1.0"` or `"1.x"` to express this.
+Assuming the host complies with [semver](http://semver.org/), only changes in the host package’s major version will break your plugin.
+Thus, if you’ve worked with every 1.x version of the host package, use `"^1.0"` or `"1.x"` to express this.
 If you depend on features introduced in 1.5.2, use `">= 1.5.2 < 2"`.